MailTape/MailTape-v1/2023-10-01-Tommy-Guerrero.md

 ## Hysear Don Walker - Poo jo

-**Cindy Pooch**: **"**Don Walker was a funky pianist from Chicago who worked briefly with the Young-Holt Unlimited group.
+**"**Don Walker was a funky pianist from Chicago who worked briefly with the Young-Holt Unlimited group.
 He also did a great deal of R & B studio work for Brunswick with many artists, including the Chi-lites, Jackie Wilson, Barbara Acklin, and many more...
 **"**

 ## The Blonder - On The Beach